ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Time spent coding
 * Time to start a code review Time until code is approved Time to deployed code

-In general, low-cycle teams are more efficient and able to iterate, innovate, and deliver value to customers faster. ere are many tools that facilitate measuring cycle time, including LinearB (linearb.io) and Code Climate (codeclimate.com).
+In general, low-cycle teams are more efficient and able to iterate, innovate, and deliver value to customers faster.
+There are many tools that facilitate measuring cycle time, including LinearB (linearb.io) and Code Climate (codeclimate.com).
 LinearB has published a set of benchmarks, using data from thousands of engineering teams, on metrics associated with cycle time.

 #### Work Time Allocation